SpencerHowell/spencerhowell.github.io/_posts/2019-5-18-My-Silicon-Valley-Experience.md

 *Here I am at the Golden Gate bridge!
 The weather was a little chillier than I thought it would be in May!*

 ## In-N-Out
  Having lived my entire life in the southeastern US, I have never had the opportunity to try In-N-Out burger.
 While my first experience was definitely great, when the whole group went back the next day I tried the “Animal Style” burger and fries.
 Let me tell you, this is a game changer.
-This is one of the best burgers I have ever had, and I will definitely have to make a trip back solely for In-N-Out and some point.
+This is one of the best burgers I have ever had, and I will definitely have to make a trip back solely for In-N-Out at some point.

 ![The In-N-Out Animal Style Burger](/images/in-n-out.jpg) *10/10 would recommend.
 Definitely get the Animal Style.*